Boolean valued models, presheaves, and \'etal\'e spaces: Boolean valued models

-This is actually the definition of fullness one can find for instance in \cite{JECH}.
-It is easy to see that this property is true in every full model $\M$ satisfying the $<\omega$-mixing property. \end{remark} We will now exhibit an example of full boolean valued model which does not satisfy the mixing property.
+\end{quote} \end{proposition} For a proof see \cite[Proposition 6.3.14, Remark 6.3.15]{viale-bookonforcing}.
+The stronger form of fullness appearing in the above Proposition is the definition of fullness one can find for instance in \cite{JECH}.
+It is easy to see that this property is true in every full model $\M$ satisfying the $<\omega$-mixing property.

+We will now exhibit an example of full Boolean valued model which does not satisfy the mixing property.
 To do so, we let $V$ denote the class of all sets and assume $(V,\in)$ is a model of \ZFC.
-The reader not familiar with forcing as developed in Kunen's \cite{KUNEN}, Jech's \cite{JECH}, or Bell's \cite{BELL} textbooks can safely skip this example without compromising the comprehension of the remainder of this article. \begin{example} We stick in this example to the standard terminology on forcing as can be found in Jech's \cite{JECH} or Bell's \cite{BELL} books.
-Let $M\in V$ be a countable transitive model of (a sufficiently large fragment of) $\ZFC$ and let $\bool{B}\in M$ be an infinite boolean algebra which $M$ models to be complete.
+The reader not familiar with forcing as developed in \cite{viale-bookonforcing} or also in any other classic reference (as Kunen's \cite{KUNEN}, Jech's \cite{JECH}, or Bell's \cite{BELL} textbooks) can safely skip this example without compromising the comprehension of the remainder of this article. \begin{example} We stick in this example to the terminology on forcing as in \cite{viale-bookonforcing}.
+Let $M\in V$ be a countable transitive model of (a sufficiently large fragment of) $\ZFC$ and let $\bool{B}\in M$ be an infinite Boolean algebra which $M$ models to be complete.
 Consider the $\bool{B}$-valued model $(M^{\bool{B}},\Qp{-=-}^{M^{\bool{B}}},\Qp{-\in-}^{M^{\bool{B}}})$, which is a definable class in $(M,\in)$ (and a countable set in $V$).
-Now, it can be proved (see \cite[Mixing Lemma 1.25]{BELL}) that
+Now, it can be proved (see \cite[Mixing Lemma 7.2.1]{viale-bookonforcing}) that

 In particular,

 The notion of being full is absolute between transitive models of set theory,\footnote{If $M$ proves that $M^{\bool{B}}$ is full, $M$ proves that a certain element $\bigvee_{i=1}^m\Qp{\nphi(a_i)}^{M^{\bool{B}}}\in\bool{B}$ is equal to the element $\Qp{\exists x\nphi(x)}^{M^{\bool{B}}}\in\bool{B}$, and this equality between elements of $\bool{B}$ must be true also in $V$.} therefore